Spikhalskiy/plan-a-hike/docs/Hiking_Time_Estimator_UI_Plugin.md

 The outputs are: Naismith's estimate, correction %, breaks time, final corrected estimate.

+## Distance Units

+Calculation function should take a `UnitsType` enum with two values: `METRIC` or `IMPERIAL` as an input to Naismith's Rule function to define the correct unit system for the passed distance and ascent.
+If it's the imperial system, calculation logic should convert the values into IMPERIAL units before using Naismith's Rule formula to get the base estimate.

 # Standalone UI

 First, UI should have the two numerical inputs.